 The PGY2 Cardiology Residency Program at Abbott Northwestern is both flexible and focused.
 The resident will develop skills to advance as both an independent practitioner as well as a member of interdisciplinary teams in providing patient care, with a focus on cardiac disease states.

-The pharmacy practice model at Abbott Northwestern Hospital combines a decentralized pharmacist practice with responsibility for a drug distribution system that leverages Pyxis MedStation drug distribution and a state-of–the-art sterile compounding facility.
+The pharmacy practice model at Abbott Northwestern Hospital combines a decentralized pharmacist practice with responsibility for a medication distribution system that of automated drug dispensing cabinets and a state-of–the-art sterile compounding facility.

 The resident will work closely with the clinical cardiology pharmacist/program director, cardiology practitioners, and numerous pharmacist practitioners specialized in clinical pharmacy, informatics, logistics and leadership.
 The resident will gain valuable experience by preparing and presenting educational programs, participating in multidisciplinary patient care rounds, staffing, teaching students and completing a major research project.

 This specialty residency has a strong heart failure component, working with a team composed of cardiac surgeons, heart failure cardiologists, nurse practitioners, clinical pharmacists, and clinical coordinators.
 The resident will develop a longitudinal working relationship with this team to foster growth as a cardiology practitioner.

 Upon the completion of the program, the resident will be a competent educator, delivering clinical and didactic education to other health care professionals on cardiac related topics.
 They will have acquired and demonstrated an understanding of the principles of clinical research.